Skip to main content

 Street Art in Berlin: Elephant with world balloon by Jadore Tong © visitBerlin, Foto: Josefine Köhn-Haskins

-By the way, it's also worth keeping your eyes open on the way from one cultural institution to another.
-In principle, the whole of Berlin is one big open-air gallery.
-You'll find sculptures everywhere in the capital, such as the Oval Butterfly on the Spiegelsee in front of the House of World Cultures or the Boxers by Keith Haring on Potsdamer Platz.
-At Oberbaumbrücke, the light installation Rock, Scissors, Paper refers to the history of the bridge as a border crossing between East and West.
-We have put together the best walks for art lovers.
+It's also worth keeping your eyes open on the way from one cultural institution to another.
+Because in principle, the whole of Berlin is one big open-air gallery.
+You can find sculptures all over the capital, such as the Oval Butterfly on the Spiegelsee in front of the Haus der Kulturen der Welt or the Boxers by Keith Haring on Potsdamer Platz.
+At Oberbaumbrücke, the light installation Rock, Paper, Scissors refers to the bridge's history as a border crossing between East and West.

-Tip: If you are interested in street art and murals, you can find a map with the best starting points for your urban art discovery here.
-We've also put together the best routes for you in our ABOUT BERLIN app.
+Tip: If you are interested in street art and murals, you can find a map with the best starting points for discovery tours here.
+We have also put together the best routes for you in our ABOUT BERLIN app.

-Download now for free for iPhone and Android:
+Download it now for free for iPhone and Android:

 In the Google Play Store now: Download ABOUT BERLIN